Freiburg deals demoralizing defeat to Dortmund in Bundesliga - WHIZ News

 Felix Passlack’s foul on Nicolas Höfler gave Grifo all the opportunity he needed to open the scoring with a brilliant free kick in off the post in the sixth minute.

-Jude Bellingham missed a good chance to equalize, then later hit the post before Jeong Woo-yeong went close for Freiburg.

-Sallai made it 2-0 early in the second half, when Bellingham lost the ball to Höfler, who sent it on to Jeong.
+Sallai made it 2-0 early in the second half, when Jude Bellingham lost the ball to Höfler, who sent it on to Jeong Woo-yeong.
 Lucas Höler laid Jeong’s cross off for Sallai to score.

 HERTHA HURTING